AntuBoccalandro/AntuBoccalandro/README.md

 ## 🚀 About Me
 I'm Antú.
 I born in Mendoza, Argentina.
-I'm secondarie student *"On the way to full stack developer"*.
+I'm informatic secondarie student.
+In my free time I study programming and I create guides of learned topics for help other people and increment my knowledge.

 ## 💾 Skills